coder/code-server/doc/install.md

 This document demonstrates how to install `code-server` on various distros and operating systems.

-The steps in this document are exactly what the install script does.

-We recommend using the install script if possible.
-You can run the install script with the `--dry-run` flag for a dry run which will print out the commands it will run to install `code-server` but not run anything.
-That way you can verify the script is functioning as intended before installing.

 ## install.sh

-We have a script to install code-server on Linux or macOS preferring to use the system package manager.
+[We have a script](./install.sh) to install code-server for Linux or macOS.
+It tries to use the system package manager if possible.

 First run to print out the install process: